brisbanemakerspace/bms-wiki/getting-there.md

 ### Central Parking Area
 We fall within the council's "Central Parking Area".
 This means that between 7am to 6pm Mon-Fri, and 7am to middday Sat, a 2 hour limit applies to all street parking that doesn't have a sign saying otherwise.
 Learn more on the council website [here](https://www.brisbane.qld.gov.au/traffic-and-transport/parking-in-brisbane/parking-permits/brisbane-central-traffic-area).

 This means if you park somewhere without a sign specifying a time limit between those times, you may get fined for staying longer than 2 hours!
-Please contact the council or our staff if you need assistance with understanding this.
+Please contact the council or our volunteers if you need assistance with understanding this.